7 Best Acoustic Guitars For Small Hands (Buying Guide)

 Overall, we were impressed with the sound quality of this guitar.
 It projects well and has a warm, full tone.
 We also appreciate the attention to detail that Martin has paid to make this a truly comfortable guitar for smaller players.

-A great travel guitar, or go-to guitar for those with smaller hands, the Little Martin is one of the most moderately-priced entries on our list.
-The Martin LX1 Little Martin is available for under $400 with included padded gig bag.
+A great travel guitar, or go-to guitar for those with smaller hands, the Little Martin is one of the most moderately priced entries on our list.
+The Martin LX1 Little Martin is available for under $400 with an included padded gig bag.

 Pros: